Eliot Spitzer prostitution scandal

-On March 10, 2008, The New York Times reported that Governor of New York Eliot Spitzer had patronized a prostitution ring run by an escort agency known as Emperors Club VIP.
+On March 10, 2008, The New York Times reported that Eliot Spitzer, Governor of New York, had patronized a prostitution ring run by an escort agency known as Emperors Club VIP.
 During the course of an investigation into the escort agency, the federal government became aware of Spitzer's involvement with prostitutes due to a wiretap.
-Following the public disclosure of his actions, Spitzer resigned as Governor effective March 17, 2008.
+Following the public disclosure of his actions, Spitzer resigned as governor effective March 17, 2008.

+Emperors Club VIP

+Emperors Club VIP was an international escort agency based in New York City, founded in 2004 by Israeli national Mark Brener and his partner, Cecil Suwal and operated from the bank accounts of QAT Consulting Group, Inc., and QAT International, Inc.

+Emperors Club VIP offered, via their internet website, the services of fifty escorts rated on a scale from three to seven diamonds for appointments in New York, Washington, Miami, London and Paris, with fees commensurate with their rating.
+Appointments could be made by telephone or online with fees from US$1,000 to US$5,500 per hour, payable by cash, credit card, money order or wire transfer.
+A top-rated seven-diamond model could cost as much as US$31,000 per day.

+The agency was shut down in March 2008 following a federal investigation into suspicious money transfers.